Skip to main content

 • “Performance is also abysmal and appears to be capped at 60fps.”

-• “Again, I was originally planning on not being too harsh, but ultimately, after seeing the state this game is in, the abysmal performance and that is with the ridiculous hacks that developers have implemented (like disabling shadow casting for almost all surfaces and setting a far plane for the camera to a distance of something less than 100m), I just can't, because at the end of the day, I am a game developer myself.
-I work with Unity, and because of games like this, I then have to deal with people constantly nagging 'why Unity when you could use x, y, z', while in reality, Unity - in the right hands - is perfectly capable of handling a game like this and much more.”
+• “Ultimately, after seeing the state this game is in, the abysmal performance, and the ridiculous hacks that developers have implemented (like disabling shadow casting for almost all surfaces and setting a far plane for the camera to a distance of less than 100m), I just can't overlook it.
+As a game developer myself, I know that Unity is capable of handling a game like this and much more when used correctly.”

 • music